 Invest in state-of-the-art facilities and infrastructure

-Critical to meeting the growing demand for programs such as Industrial and Systems Engineering–40 percent of whom are women–and Computer Science and Engineering are expanded facilities and infrastructure.
-Another priority is to provide a state-of-the-art learning experience for increasing student numbers in chemistry, a discipline central to all science-based programs across the U of M, by creating an undergraduate chemistry teaching laboratory facility and renovating Smith Hall.
-Additional space is needed for the growing CSE’s robotics program, located in Shepherd Lab.
+Critical to meeting the growing demand for programs such as industrial and systems engineering–40 percent of whom are women–and computer science and engineering are expanded facilities and infrastructure.
+Another priority is to provide a state-of-the-art learning experience for increasing student numbers in chemistry, a discipline central to all science-based programs across the University of Minnesota, by creating an undergraduate chemistry teaching laboratory facility and renovating Smith Hall.
+Additional space is needed for the growing robotics program within the College of Science and Engineering (CSE), located in Shepherd Lab.
 The space is poised to become a unique public-private partnership, combining the intellectual know-how of CSE faculty and students with the stated interests of industry and government leaders.

 Why support facilities and infrastructure